zerogvt/yacrawler/README.md

 	https://wiki.python.org/moin/PythonBooks
 ```

-The visited url is printed out unintented whilst the links found in it are printed in tabbed lines.
+The visited url is printed out unintented whilst the links found in it are printed underneath it in tabbed lines.

 # Run unit tests
 `make test`